Realtor.ca Scraper: Step-by-Step Guide Made Simple

 AI Niche Targeting (optional power-up)

 Want smarter prospecting?
-Add AI Niche Targeting to your workflow.
-Simply describe what you sell (e.g., “CRM for solo agents,” “Media packages for luxury listings”) and let AI suggest the categories, specialties, and locations most likely to care about your offer.
-This guidance helps you prioritize high-intent segments (e.g., agents with luxury designations in Toronto and Vancouver) so your scraped list converts better and your outreach feels more relevant.
+AI Niche Targeting to your workflow.
+All one needs to do is to simply describe what you sell (e.g., “CRM of solo agents,” “Media packages of luxury listings) and allow AI to make its recommendations on the types, specialties, and locations that might be interested in what you are offering.
+This will guide you to focus on high-fer, high-intent segments (e.g., luxury-designated agents in Toronto and Vancouver) to get your scraped list to make a more successful conversion and your outreach seem more relevant.

 Why use Public Scraper Ultimate?

-If you need more than a one-off list, Public Scraper Ultimate is your all-in-one solution.
-Beyond Realtor.ca, it includes multiple directory scrapers and automation features, letting you queue many category/location URLs, run them in bulk, and export to XLSX, CSV, or JSON with one click.
-From lead generation to market mapping, Public Scraper Ultimate saves hours every week and delivers clean, structured data your sales and marketing teams can trust.
+What is so good about Public Scraper Ultimate?
+Public scraper Ultimate offers the best of both worlds, in case you require something more than one off list.
+In addition to Realtor.ca, it has multiple directory scrapers and automation options, where you can queue numerous category/location URLs, run them in bulk and one-click export to XLSX, CSV, or JSON.
+Since lead generation through the market mapping, Public Scraper Ultimate can save you hours each week and provide just clean adhered structured data your sales and marketing teams can rely on.

 Public scraper ultimate tools

-• Vendor outreach (photography, staging, CRMs): Use AI Niche Targeting to zero in on agents most likely to need your service (e.g., agents with high listing volume or luxury focus).
+• Vendor outreach (photography, staging, CRMs): Use AI Niche Targeting to narrow down on the ones that are most interested in the service (e.g., an agent with a high listing volume or luxury specialization).

-• Competitive research: Capture Company, Company Address, and Office Website to map brokerage presence and analyze regional coverage.
+• Competitive research: Capture Company, Company Address, and Office Website to trace the presence of the brokerage and analysis of the coverage of the area.

-• Reputation tracking: Pull Reviews and Client Ratings & Testimonials into a sentiment dashboard for brand monitoring.
+• Reputation Reviews: Drag Pull Reviews and Client Ratings and Testimonials to a sentiment dashboard to monitor the brand.

-• Respect rate limits: Add polite delays and concurrency controls to avoid throttling.
+• Respective rate limits: Polite delays and concurrency controls to prevent throttling.

-• Keep a changelog: When you improve your scraper (e.g., better social detection), note the date and what changed to maintain data quality over time.
+• Keep a changelog: As you get better at scraping (e.g., improved social detection), record the date and the change so that you can have quality data over time.

-• Compliance check: Review the website’s Terms and applicable regulations.
-Use scraped contact data ethically and honor opt-out requests.
+• Compliance audit: Read Terms of the site and relevant laws.
+Ethical scraped contact data use and respect opt-out requests.

 • Partial results?
-Ensure the scraper is set to follow profile pages (not just skim the results grid).
+Make sure that the scraper is configured to follow profile pages (not only skim the results grid).

 • Duplicates?
-Normalize names (trim spaces, standardize case) and dedupe by URL or Name + Company + Phone.
+Normalize names (strip spaces, normalize case) and de-dup by Name + Phone.

 • Messy phones/faxes?
-Run a simple post-processing script to format North American numbers consistently.
+View Processes Run a basic post-processing script to standardise North American numbers.